Migrant integration statistics - education

-People born outside the EU recorded higher participation rates in adult learning than their native born peers in Ireland, Poland, Finland, Hungary, United Kingdom, Portugal, Belgium, Netherlands, Germany, Sweden and Cyprus in 2018.
+People born outside the EU recorded higher participation rates in adult learning than their native-born peers in Poland, Finland, Ireland, Hungary, Portugal, the Netherlands, Germany, Belgium and Czechia in 2019.

-In the United Kingdom, Ireland, Luxembourg and Denmark the share of young native-born people who were early leavers from education and training was higher than the share for foreign-born people in 2018.
+In Ireland, the share of young native-born people who were early leavers from education and training in 2019 was higher than the share for young foreign-born people.

 Development of the share of young people aged 15-29 neither in employment nor in education and training, EU-27, 2009-2019